ideatrap/Behavioral-Cloning-P3/writeup.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 4 because anything bigger than 5 doesn't reduce loss meaningfully.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 4 because anything bigger than 5 doesn't reduce loss meaningfully.q I used an adam optimizer so that manually training the learning rate wasn't necessary.